ayad0709/ARIMA/README.md

 For the differentiation and log transform, it can be implemented as checkboxes

-Can implement also a high order differentiation using a slider or a numeric input field
+You may implement also a high order differentiation using a slider or a numeric input field